Marie Christine: Synopsis

-Charles Gate's workers find Marie at her home and tell her she must leave ("Better and Best").
+Charles Gates' workers find Marie at her home and tell her she must leave ("Better and Best").
 Gates himself soon appears and, using force, convinces Marie to give her boys to him ("Good Looking Woman").
 Marie is worried her children will end up servants like her brothers and decides to take Magdalena up on her offer ("You Can Taste the Blood").

 Marie is haunted by her family and Lisette, who tell her she has gone too far ("No Turning Back") and cannot return ("Silver Mimosa" / "Before the Morning (Reprise)").
-Marie meets Dante and asks him to allow the boys to give Helena a wedding gift to show how well behaved they are.
-She reveals she will always love him and that she is doomed to life alone, reliving her past and unable to change it ("Beautiful (Reprise)").
+Marie meets Dante and asks him to allow the boys to give Helena a wedding gift to show how well-brought-up they are.
+She admits that she will always love him, and that she is doomed to life alone, reliving her past and unable to change it ("Beautiful (Reprise)").
 The boys will return to her after the wedding to say goodbye before they start their new life with Dante.

 Magdalena arrives with the boys and recounts the wedding ("A Lovely Wedding").
 Marie gives her a gift that will allow her to conceive.
-Magdalena tells Marie that she has friends that Marie will stay with and, within the month, the boys will be brought to Marie.
-Before they return to Dante, Marie wishes to bathe her boys.
-She sings a lullaby to them as she leads them off ("I Will Love You (Reprise)").
-Dante runs in, revealing that present that Marie had given Helena turned out to be cursed and burned her alive ("Your Name").
+Magdalena tells Marie that she has friends with whom Marie can stay, and that the boys will be brought to her within the month.
+Before they return to Dante, Marie wishes to bathe them, and she sings them a farewell lullaby. ("I Will Love You (Reprise)").
+Dante runs in and reveals that the present Marie had given Helena turned out to be cursed and burned her alive ("Your Name").
 Marie returns and Dante begs for his boys.
-He discovers that Marie killed them.
+He discovers that Marie has killed them.
 Horrified, Magdalena throws Marie's magic gift to the ground and runs away.

-Back at the prison, Marie's mother is heard followed by the prisoners, who tell Marie that at her hands, innocence has died; and ultimately asks “but is love too small a pain for a woman?” and dawn arrives.
-Marie Christine walks towards the cold, rising light, into the burning sun ("Finale of Act II").
+Back at the prison, Marie's mother is heard, followed by the prisoners, who tell Marie that innocence has died by her hand.
+As dawn arrives, Marie's mother asks, “Is love too small a pain for a woman?”.
+Marie Christine walks towards the rising light and into the burning sun ("Finale of Act II").